-• The indoor unit has an auto-restart module that allows the unit to restart automatically.
-The module automatically stores the current settings (not including the swing setting) and, in the case of a sudden power failure, will restore those setting automatically within 3 minutes after power returns.

-- If the unit was in forced cooling mode, it will run in this mode for 30 minutes and turn to auto mode with temperature set to 24°C(76°F). - If there is a power failure while the unit is running, the compressor starts 3 minutes after the unit restarts.
-If the unit was already off before the power failure, the compressor starts 1 minute after the unit restarts.
+- The indoor unit has an auto-restart module that allows the unit to restart automatically.
+The module automatically stores the current settings and, in the case of a sudden power failure, will restore those setting automatically within 3 minutes after power returns. - If there is a power failure while the unit is running, the compressor starts 3 minutes after the unit restarts.
+If the unit was already off before the power failure, the unit stands by.

-3.11 Refrigerant Leakage Detection
+3.11 Active Clean function